What to do when a CU1 account holder dies

 Credit Union 1, 1941 Abbott Road, Anchorage, AK 99507

-After a CU1 member dies, the Member Services manages the transfer of accounts.
+After a member of CU1 dies, the Member Services (Death Claims) manages the transfer of accounts.
 POD-designated and trust-owned accounts pass directly to beneficiaries.
 Accounts held solely in the member's name may require probate court documents—Letters Testamentary or Letters of Administration—before funds can be released.

 CU1 provides an online portal for initiating death claims, which can simplify the initial notification and document submission process.
 Claims can also be started by phone or by mailing the required documents.